isabella232/Redis-Enterprise-on-GKE-Anthos/labs/101-deploy-a-microservices-app/README.md

-# Deploy a microservices app to Cloud Run
+# Use Redis Enterprise with Cloud Run

 ## Contents